jeff4/bionotes.github.io/_comp/hst.md

 ```
 * If we use **QuickCheck** to these properties and evaluate in Haskell, we get the result: `+++ OK, passed 100 tests.` for Test 1 and Test 2.
 * For Test 3, we get this output: `*** Failed!
 Falsifiable (after 3 tests and 3 shrinks): ["ab"]`
+* The above failure tells us that the property is not always true and gives us an example of when it goes wrong.
+* The testing is automatic: once we have written the properties to test, the data are generated randomly from *type: **Picture***.
+* Through the rest of the book, we will see more complex examples of property based testing and how to adjust the controls of Quick Check

+***

+### 1.14.3 Coverage and Proof p.24-25
+* Whereas property-based testing simplifies automated testing, it's not formally proven.
+Proofs can cover *all* cases, with **zero exceptions**.
+* Example of Pythagoras' Theorem.
+* Proofs are possible for most programming languages, but is substantially easier for functional languages than any other programming paradigm.
+* We will explore proofs more in Chapter 9: List Processing Functions.

+***

+# Chapter 2
+## 9/29/2024